David J. Niemeyer

 Carr is a retired Air Force Major with 23 years of service.
 In addition to his military experience, he has held company leadership positions in operations and sales.

-Carr was the founder and president of AvTurf LLC, where he invented and received eight patents for marketing, safety and erosion-control applications.
+Carr was the founder and president of AvTurf LLC, where he invented and received seven patents for marketing, safety and erosion-control applications.

 Carr received a bachelor’s degree in aviation management and a master's degree in public administration from Lewis University.